AndrewPanter/XS-ML-Opt/README.md

 tar -xvf ResNet-Keras.tar.gz
 ```

 Next, you will need to call the runner script for the simulated annealing process.
-If you wish to run the simulated annealing with the CNN surrogate model call:
+If you wish to run the simulated annealing with the CNN surrogate model call: (This will perform 30 simulated annealing runs and take approximately 70 minutes)

 ```
 python SimulatedAnnealing/Simulated_Annealing_Runner.py cnn
 ```

-And if you wish to run with the ResNet model, call:
+And if you wish to run with the ResNet model, call: (This will perform 30 simulated annealing runs and take approximately 70 minutes)

 ```
 python SimulatedAnnealing/Simulated_Annealing_Runner.py resnet